 With my tent properly set up, and a distinct lack of wind, I slept reasonably well last night.
 I was so tired from the long day, though, that I slept in a bit and didn’t leave camp until almost 8:45 am.
-And that late start was delayed by an unexpected surprise: a water cache just a few tenths of a mile from where we camped, and earlier than the expected one under the CA-78 bridge.
+And that late start was further delayed by an unexpected surprise: a water cache just a few tenths of a mile from where we camped, and earlier than the expected one under the CA-78 bridge at Scissors Crossing.

-It was a short debate whether to get water there, or at the water cache up ahead.
-Ultimately, I decided to get the water that was in front of me, rather than risk the (unlikely) case that the cache just under a mile up the trail would be empty.
+I had a very short debate with myself whether to get water there, or at the water cache up ahead, deciding to get the water that was in front of me, rather than risk the (unlikely) case that the cache just under a mile up the trail would be empty.
 Shortly after i got there, Meghan and Patch arrived, and went out to the nearby road to hitch into Julian.
 Just then, trail angels Lindsey and Eric arrived, to replenish the water (drawn from their well), and take out the trash.
 This was good for everyone behind me, since it meant I could fill up with the extra water they brought beyond what would fit in the cache.
 They gave Meghan and Patch a lift into town, and I headed off down the trail to begin a long day under a brutal sun.
 (Thanks again, Lindsey and Eric!)

-With somewhere in the neighborhood of 5 liters of water, my pack was heavy and I was moving somewhat slowly.
-I took a short standing break underneath the CA-78 bridge, which still had plenty of water in its cache, as well as a few cold orange sodas and beer.
+Carrying somewhere in the neighborhood of 5 liters of water, my pack was heavy and I was somewhat sluggish.
+I took a short standing break underneath the CA-78 bridge at Scissors Crossing (so-named because the pair of roads crossing there look like a pair of scissors). this early in the morning, the shade was quite welcome.
+The cache still had plenty of water, as well as a few cold orange sodas and beer.

 My first real break was somewhere around 7 miles into the day, crammed under a Juniper tree with German hikers Anna and Martin, who had passed me earlier; and Shenanigans, who was following behind me.
 Shenanigans gave me some coconut oil to help with the sunburn on my arms, which was slowly getting worse despite the sunscreen I was using.
 (I probably need to get more than SPF 50, and probably need to apply it more often, but the two tubes I got at Lake Morena are nearly out; hopefully there will be more in Warner Springs in a couple of days.)